-In the struggle for democracy, it is generally best to resist the siren song of "socialism".
+In the struggle for democracy it will be important to resist the siren song of "socialism".
 Under capitalism, the state is very much the vehicle for vested interests, and tends to shift resources from more productive to less productive uses.

-People, organizations and governments in the developed bourgeois democracies - North America, Western Europe etc - can do a lot to help or hinder the cause of democracy in the rest of the world, predominantly the Global South.
+People, organizations and governments in the developed bourgeois democracies - North America, Western Europe etc - can do a lot to help or hinder the cause of democracy and progress in the Global South.

 The main problem is public opinion.
 There is far too little solidarity with the Global South.
 This is reflected in a whole range of attitudes.
-On the right we have the narrow parochial view of the world exemplified by "America First", racist contempt for the people of this region and a belief that their cultures are an unbudgeable obstacle to the transfer of "Western civilization".
-In other circles there is a view that tyrannies in conflict with the US or making anti US noises have some special immunity.
-Cuba and Venezuela are prime examples.
+There is the narrow parochial view of the world exemplified by "America First".
+There is a racist contempt for the people of this region.
+There is a belief that their cultures are an unbudgeable obstacle, and "Western civilization" cannot be transferred.
+We have the limits-to-growth proponents claiming that economic progress is impossible and anyway there is something charming about backwardness.
+In some circles there is a view that tyrannies in conflict with the US or making anti US noises have some special immunity.